 Speaker: Dr. Maria Snegovaya (PhD, Columbia University), Postdoctoral Fellow at the Kellogg Center for Philosophy, Politics, and Economics at Virginia Tech; Visiting Scholar at the Institute for European, Russian, and Eurasian Studies at George Washington University; Non-Resident Fellow at the Atlantic Council.

-Professor Béla Greskovits discusses how the Fidesz party accumulated ample social capital and translated it into political capital and electoral success in 2010.
-The Civic Circles Movement, founded by Fidesz’ leader Viktor Orban after the lost election of 2002, has been militant in terms of its hegemonic aspirations and collective practices and massive in terms of its membership and activism.
-It offered new frames and practice for Hungarians to feel, think, and act as members of an imagined communities centered on the Nation, Christianity, and anti-liberalism.
+Professor Béla Greskovits discusses how the Fidesz party accumulated social capital and translated it into political capital and electoral success in 2010.
+The Civic Circles Movement, founded by Fidesz’ leader Viktor Orban after he lost the 2002 parliamentary elections, has been militant in terms of its hegemonic aspirations and collective practices as well as massive in terms of its membership and activism.
+It offered new frames and practices for Hungarians to feel, think, and act as members of an imagined community centered on the Nation, Christianity, and anti-liberalism.